David Zuberbühler

 David Zuberbühler (born 20 February 1979) is a Swiss businessman and politician.
-He currently serves as a member of the National Council (Switzerland) for the Swiss People's Party since 2015.
+He currently serves as a member of the National Council for the Swiss People's Party since 2015.
 He previously served on the Cantonal Council of Appenzell Ausserrhoden from 2011 to 2016.

 Early life and education

-Zuberbühler was born 20 February 1979 in Herisau, Switzerland, where he also grew-up and attended the local schools.
+Zuberbühler was born on 20 February 1979 in Herisau, Switzerland, where he also grew up and attended the local schools.

 Career

-He was born into an entrepreneurial family which owns two shoe store businesses, including Hälg Markenschuhe AG (Hälg Brand Shoes) and zubischuhe.ch AG, in the third generation.
+He was born into an entrepreneurial family that owns two shoe store businesses, including Hälg Markenschuhe AG (Hälg Brand Shoes) and zubischuhe.ch AG, in the third generation.
 He is currently in the management of both companies.

 Politics

 In 1999, Zuberbühler was among the founders of the Young Swiss People's Party in Appenzell Ausserrhoden.
-In the same year he joined the municipal party alliance and was subsequently elected into municipal council of Herisau, as the youngest member aged 19/20.
+In the same year he joined the municipal party alliance and was subsequently elected into the municipal council of Herisau as the youngest member aged 19/20.
 He served there until 2011 and presided over the Finance commission.
 Between 2011 and 2016, he served as a member of the Cantonal Council of Appenzell Ausserrhoden.

-In the 2015 Swiss federal election, Zuberbühler was ultimately elected to National Council (Switzerland) for the Swiss People's Party.
+In the 2015 Swiss federal election, Zuberbühler was ultimately elected to National Council for the Swiss People's Party.
 He is a member on the security commission as well as the delegation for the relations to the Landtag of Liechtenstein.
 He is also a member of the parliamentary group Independent Weapon Rights.